 Unfortunately, thousands of hard-working men and women suffer from workplace injuries every year in the U.S. Many times, these injuries prevent them from returning to work.
 In such a situation, it is easy to lose patience and feel powerless or hopeless.
-However, as you will see through this article, workers’ compensation may provide great support while you recover from your injuries.
-Our Fayetteville workers’ compensation attorneys invite to keep reading as we discuss whether you can get workman’s comp assistance for a herniated disc in Arkansas.
+However, as you will see through this article, Workers’ Compensation may provide great support while you recover from your injuries.
+Our Fayetteville AR Workers’ Compensation lawyers invite you to keep reading as we discuss whether you can get workman’s comp assistance for a herniated disc in Arkansas.

 Will Workers’ Compensation Cover a Herniated Disc?

 Workplace injuries happen more frequently than many people realize.
 Every year, thousands of people get injured or develop illnesses at their jobs.
 According to the National Safety Council (NSC), on average, a person gets injured at work every 7 seconds in the U.S. This equals almost 13,000 injuries at work per day around the nation.
 Some of the most common types of on-the-job injuries include:

 Sprains, Tears, and Strains – This is a type of injury that can happen without warning and in almost any job setting.
 For instance, a simple slip and fall can lead to a sprained ankle, muscle strain, or tendon tears.
 These types of injuries often lead to a long, painful recovery period.

 Repetitive Stress – Repetitive stress injuries are also common in the workplace.
 As the name implies, repetitive stress injuries are caused by repeating the same actions over time.
 For instance, typing on a computer for eight hours a day, five days a week can lead to carpal tunnel.
 Depending on the extent of your injuries, you may face pain or discomfort for an extended period of time.